jbatson5/SCALE-test/docs/MAVRIC.rst

                             20000 36.6    1.0 293.0 end
   end composition

-The geometry is fairly simple.
+The geometry is relatively simple.
 Volumes are only needed for the regions where tallies will be made.

 ::